Back to School Tips for Teachers: How to Prepare Before the First Day

 1. Prepare What You Can Ahead of Time

-If you are fortunate to know your class roster in advance and are confident those students will show up on the first day, labeling student materials can be helpful in getting ahead.
-Name tags can be personalized, as well as notebooks, folders, and pencils.
-These can all be set aside, ready to go for when the students arrive.
+If you are fortunate to know your class roster in advance and are confident that those students will show up on the first day, labeling student materials can help you get ahead.
+Name tags, notebooks, folders, and pencils can be personalized.
+These can all be set aside, ready to go when the students arrive.

-Although I do know my student’s names, I label them very little until the first week of school for a couple of reasons.
-One, there are always a couple of students who don’t show up or even last-minute class changes.
+Although I do know my students’ names, I label them very little until the first week of school for a couple of reasons.
+One, there are always a couple of students who don’t show up or who have last-minute class changes.

 Two, I like labeling everything with students on the initial day in the classroom.
 Repeating student names over and over again helps me learn their names and faces.